televandalist/RADocsTEMP/docs/development/memory-inspector-overview.md

 Filters the memory state in an attempt to locate a specific memory address.

 The first drop down allows you to specify the comparison to use.
 The second drop down is what you're comparing against.
-Most of the time you're going to be filtering on `!= Last Value`, which eliminates any results where the memory has changed.
+Most of the time you're going to be filtering on `!= Last Value`, which eliminates any results where the memory has not changed.

 The available comparisons are: